State auditor: Variations on the conceptual models

 Public organizational theory and state law do not always clearly distinguish the functions of America's state auditors based on their official titles.
 In fact, the elected financial controllers in Arkansas, Indiana, South Dakota, and Wyoming are designated as "state auditor.
 Meanwhile, New Jersey's inspector general is named the "state comptroller" and Tennessee's external auditor is constitutionally the "comptroller of the treasury".
 This etymological discrepancy is the result of the government accounting profession evolving over the course of American history and provides, in part, for many variations on the conceptual models.
 Some state auditors perform functions altogether unrelated to public-sector accounting or auditing.
 Of note, New York combines the normally disparate functions of government accounting and government auditing into its elected state comptroller, with the incumbent also managing public pensions and investing state funds.
 No other state or territory consolidates so much financial power into a single state auditor.

 On the other hand, some states constrain the authority of their auditors to specific functions.
 For example, the bulk of the Alabama state auditor's responsibilities entail inventorying state personal property, with only a limited role for financial audits of the state treasurer's and state comptroller's accounts.
 South Dakota's state auditor is broadly responsible for preauditing state agency claims and vouchers, issuing warrants on the state treasurer to pay funds out of the treasury, and administering payroll.
 However, no other functional responsibilities within the government machinery applicable to financial controllership have been assigned to the South Dakota state auditor.
 Rather, a separate state agency under the direction of the governor maintains the state accounting system, develops and maintains internal controls, and preparing financial reports, in addition to preparing and administering the state budget.
 Montana's state auditor does not even audit public funds or maintain fiscal control over the state treasury in the traditional sense.
-Rather, the auditorregulates Montana's securities and insurance industries.
+Rather, the auditor regulates Montana's securities and insurance industries.